salesforcecli/plugin-custom-metadata/messages/generate.md

 Generates a custom metadata type and all its records for the provided sObject.

-# exampleCaption1
+# examples

-Generate a custom metadata type from an sObject in the default target org:
+- Generate a custom metadata type from an sObject in the default target org:

-# exampleCaption2
+  <%= config.bin %> <%= command.id %> --devname MyCMDT --sobjectname MySourceObject\_\_c

-Generate a custom metadata type from an sObject in the specified target org; ignore unsupported field types instead of converting them to text:
+- Generate a custom metadata type from an sObject in the specified target org; ignore unsupported field types instead of converting them to text:

-# exampleCaption3
+  <%= config.bin %> <%= command.id %> --devname MyCMDT --sobjectname MySourceObject\_\_c --ignoreunsupported --targetusername me@some.org

-Generate a protected custom metadata type from an sObject in the default target org:
+- Generate a protected custom metadata type from an sObject in the default target org:

-# exampleCaption4
+  <%= config.bin %> <%= command.id %> --devname MyCMDT --sobjectname SourceCustomObject\_\_c --visibility Protected

-Generate a protected custom metadata type with a specific label from an sObject in the default target org:
+- Generate a protected custom metadata type with a specific label from an sObject in the default target org:

-# exampleCaption5
+  <%= config.bin %> <%= command.id %> --devname MyCMDT --label My CMDT --plurallabel My CMDTs --sobjectname SourceCustomSetting\_\_c --visibility Protected

-Generate a custom metadata type from an sObject in the default target org; put the resulting type metadata file in the specified directory:
+- Generate a custom metadata type from an sObject in the default target org; put the resulting type metadata file in the specified directory:

-# exampleCaption6
+  <%= config.bin %> <%= command.id %> --devname MyCMDT --sobjectname SourceCustomSetting\_\_c --typeoutputdir path/to/my/cmdt/directory

-Generate a custom metadata type from an sObject in the default target org; put the resulting record metadata file(s) in the specified directory:
+- Generate a custom metadata type from an sObject in the default target org; put the resulting record metadata file(s) in the specified directory:

+  <%= config.bin %> <%= command.id %> --devname MyCMDT --sobjectname SourceCustomSetting\_\_c --recordsoutputdir path/to/my/cmdt/record/directory

 # visibilityFlagDescription